gavintreseder/pof/README_Old.md

 > > > pip install poetry
 > > > poetry install

-Note: If the installation does not finish it can be caused by OneDrive locking files during upload.
+Note: If the instlalation does not finish it can be caused by OneDrive locking files during upload.
 If this occurs attempt the install again.

-If an error occurs about ‘Build Code’ not installed, it may be due to C++ not installed on the computer.
-If so, follow the link provided in the error message or use the following link https://visualstudio.microsoft.com/vs/ to find and install ‘Desktop Development with C++’.
-You will need to restart the computer for this to happen.
-After installing this program, repeat ‘To develop the project (optional)’ step.

-In some instances, notebooks may not detect the venv and may need to be linked the ipykernel.
-If the unittests are passing, but executing the notebooks raise ModuleNotFoundError then this is the likely cause

->>> ipython kernel install --user --name=.venv

-Note: If this causes issues see gotchas

 #### Option 2 - Pip